helionmusic/rhinobot_heroku/README.md

 Now, edit the `options.ini` file inside the `config` folder to set your bot's necessary configuration.
 If you are unsure how to do this step, refer to the MusicBot configuration guide [here](https://just-some-bots.github.io/MusicBot/using/configuration/)
 Edit the `options.ini` and the `permissions.ini` to your liking.
-Remember however to leave the `SaveVideos = no` in your options otherwise you will quickly run out of space on the Heroku server
+Remember however to leave the `SaveVideos = no` in your options otherwise you will quickly run out of space on the Heroku server.

+**NEVER MAKE YOUR BOT TOKEN PUBLIC AS ANYONE CAN USE THE TOKEN TO "HIJACK" THE BOT.
+You can regenerate the bot token via the Discord developer portal if you accidentally made it public anywhere.**

 Now create a free Heroku account [here](https://www.heroku.com/) if you haven't already